 But the Song Writer could reflect back on his life, including the bad days, and compose a song so full of Truth that it has become the most quoted passage of the Bible of all time.
 Psalm 23 is Truth that bores deep into our sadness, our fears, our anxieties…our bad days and reminds us just Who God Is and ALL that He is for us.

 Let’s break it down a bit starting with the very first phrase.

 If this was all David wrote, it would be enough!
 Just think about what David was saying.
 The most powerful man of his time, maybe of all time, was admitting that he was a dumb sheep in need of a shepherd.
 And if anyone knew about dumb sheep, David knew.
 Once a shepherd boy, always a shepherd boy at heart.

 David knew all about vulnerable sheep; defenseless, easily frightened, prone to stray, lacking a sense of direction, cannot care for themselves and weak.
-He also knew they survive better together in flocks, that they will follow and be loyal to their shepherd, and that they are loving and affectionate and thrive when in the comfort and protection of their shepherd.
+He also knew they survive better together in flocks, that they will follow and be loyal to their shepherd, and that they thrive when in the comfort and protection of their shepherd.

 Knowing all this King David, the shepherd boy, called the King of Kings and Lord of Lords his Shepherd!
 Not just any shepherd, not some shepherd hired for a night or part-time in his duties.
-David claimed His Creator as his shepherd.
+David claimed His Creator as The Shepherd.

 It was personal.
 It was intimate.
 It was relational.

-We, the sheep, have bad days and maybe lots of them.
-But because we know The Shepherd we have all we need to not just survive those bad days but to overcome them and survive.
+We, the sheep, have bad days and lots of them in 2020.
+But because we know The Shepherd we have all we need to not just survive these bad days but to overcome them and survive.
 More on that in Part 2!